 Elisabets has a long thin bar at the front, with tables laid out for lunch at the back.
 They have a large collection of old valve radios on shelves throughout the bar/restaurant area.

 I was highly amused when Dorian asked about the vegetarian options on the menu – the waitress pulled a very sour face and said that there were a couple of options without meat, if he liked that kind of thing!
 This isn’t an unusual response – older people in Barcelona remember a time, under Franco’s regime, when there wasn’t enough food to go round.
 In those days meat was such a luxury that one couldn’t turn it down.
 Times have changed considerably though and these days there are young Spanish vegetarians – lately a few vegetarian restaurants have opened up too.

 I ordered the canelones gratinados – cannelloni stuffed with a meat sauce, covered with béchamel an baked in the oven.
 They were excellent!

-As my main course I ordered albondigas caseras en salsa – home made meatballs in sauce.
-The sauce and meatballs were deliciously rich, I believe they were pork but they could have had beef mixed in there too.
+As my main course I ordered albóndigas caseras en salsa – home made meatballs in sauce.
+The sauce and meatballs were deliciously rich, I believe they were pork but they could have had veal mixed in there too.

-Finally I had mel i mato – one of my Catalan favourites, a ricotta type cheese drizzled with honey.
+Finally I had mel i mato – one of my Catalan favourites, a ricotta like cheese drizzled with honey.
 I don’t think you can go wrong with this pudding.

 I thoroughly recommend Elisabets, it’s a genuine old school Catalan bar and restaurant, serving hearty food.
 My lunch came with a chilled half bottle of vi negre (red wine).
 Beware, the menu is in Catalan and they don’t speak English.
 By the end of the meal I was ready for a little sleep on the plane back to England…